vifreefly/capistrano-procsd/README.md

 Done!

-### Note about procsd location on the remote server
+### Procsd location on the remote server
+#### System-wide

-Configuration above assumes that you have `$ procsd` executable somewhere in the system path on your remote server.
+Configuration above assumes that you have `$ procsd` executable somewhere in the global system path on your remote server.
 You can install gem system-wide this way:

 ```bash
 # Install ruby system-wide from apt repositories: